Key concepts & syntax

 luna s.lst @param.txt < cmd.txt

-To turn off this functionality, set keep-spaces=T
+To turn off this functionality, set keep-spaces=T. To turn it off

-for only channel labels use keep-channel-spaces=T
+for only channel labels use keep-channel-spaces=T. To turn it off

-for only annotation labels use keep-annot-spaces=T
+for only annotation labels use keep-annot-spaces=T.

 Any aliases and remappings will be matched to both the pre-translated (i.e. with spaces present) and post-translated (i.e. with spaces potentially swapped out).